eddmann/eddmann.github.io/_posts/2015/2015-10-28-asynchronous-calls-within-flux.md

 }
 ```

-Using this Action Creator we then went about abstracting out the external API call into an 'Web API', supplying the available server actions at runtime.
+Using this Action Creator we then went about abstracting out the external API call into a 'Web API', supplying the available server actions at runtime.
 This provided us with the ability to easily swap out real actions with test doubles, validating the correctness of API calls within the testing phase.

 ```js